Vaitae/Zomato-Clone/README.md

 # Zomato-Clone
 This is a clone of the Zomato website, created using HTML and CSS.
-The project is aimed at replicating the layout and design of the Zomato Landing Page, and I am currently working on making it fully responsive using media queries.
+The project is aimed at replicating the layout and design of the Zomato Landing Page.

 ## Project Structure
 - `assets/` : Contains all the images, icons, and other media assets used in the project.